cristined/woke-books/README.md

 Okay so now you get the theory, but let's see an example

-### Moses (Standard Nerd)
+### Moses - Standard Nerd

 Let me introduce you to our sample user Mr. Moses Marsh our dear instructor who is basic af in his nerdiness.

 ![Standard Nerd](https://github.com/cristined/woke-books/blob/master/img/standard_nerd.png)

-So here are his recommendations prior to boosting, I really believe that he could find all of these books himself, in fact he has read some of these and had yet to rate them in goodreads.
+Here are his recommendations prior to boosting.
+I really believe that he could find all of these books himself, in fact he has read some of these and had yet to rate them in goodreads.

 ![Standard Nerd Recs - Before Boosting](https://github.com/cristined/woke-books/blob/master/img/standard_nerd_recs_before_boosting.png)